Available 24X7 Call For Free Consultation (281) 587-1111

 Take Photographs

-Obtaining photographs at the scene showing not only the property damage and severity of the impact but of the location of the vehicles at final rest and other helpful information is always a good idea.
+Obtaining photographs at the scene showing not only the property damage and severity of the impact but also the location of the vehicles at final rest and other helpful information is always a good idea.
 Photographs can show not only the severity of the hit but also the impact position and lane of travel.

 Does a Ticket Mean the Other Person is Responsible?